Manjula Reddy: Education and career

 Manjula Reddy earned her PhD from the Centre for Cellular and Molecular Biology in 2002.
 She started her own lab at the institution in 2007.

 Research

 Manjula Reddy conducts research on bacterial cell walls.

 She identified a novel "spacemaker" enzyme encoded by the open reading frame called MepK in Escherichia coli.
 She found that this enzyme hydrolyses certain cross-links in peptidoglycan thereby allowing the bacterial cell wall to expand.
 She aims to develop novel antimicrobials that can target the peptidoglycan synthesis pathway.
-She uses the model organisms Mycobacterium smegmatis and Escherechia coli.
+She uses the model organisms Mycobacterium smegmatis and Escherichia coli.

 She was part of the team of scientists who patented the process for identifying mutagens and anti-mutagens.
 This process was patented from 1999 to 2018 in the United States.
 The other scientists in the team were Jayaraman Gowrishankar and Shanti M. Bharatan.